 The Charter School is required by state law to submit the Grade Point Average ("GPA") of all high school seniors by Oct.
-1 of each year, unless the student over age 18 years of age or parent/guardian for those under 18 years of age opt-out.
+1 of each year, unless the student (if the student is 18 years of age or older) or parent/guardian for those under 18 years of age opt-out.
 Students currently in eleventh (11th) grade will be deemed a Cal Grant applicant, unless the student (or parent/guardian, if the student is under 18 years of age) has opted out by or before February 1.